 Comfortmaker Failed Start/Run Capacitor or Locked Compressor

-Comfortmaker outdoor unit makes loud buzzing or humming but fan and compressor do not start
+Comfortmaker outdoor unit makes a loud buzzing or humming sound, but the fan and compressor do not start.

 Advertisements